Julie & Julia with Meryl Streep and Amy Adams. If you have a great product and get turned down, keep trying to sell it.

 Boiler Room with Giovanni Ribisi.
 A telemarketer calls to sell the Daily News.
 His pitch is apathetic and weak.
 The customer (Ribisi) goes so far as to correct the telemarketer’s retail sales pitch.

-Lesson: If you don't care and know about your product, you won't make your customer interested.
-Model your interest in the product and customers will pick up on it.
+Lesson: If you don't care and know about your product, you won't interest your customer.
+Model your interest in the product, and customers will pick up on it.

-The Shop Around the Corner with James Steward and Margaret Sullivan.
-Two employees at a gift shop who can barely stand each other fall in love.
-The scene where Margaret is selling the music box, even though she was brand new and it was not on sale she made the sale and came up with compelling reasons to buy it.
+In the scene where Margaret is selling the music box, even though she was brand new and it was not on sale, she made the sale and came up with compelling reasons to buy it.

-Lesson: When good salespeople don’t have all the baggage about why something won’t sell, they often can sell it easily at full price.
+Lesson: When good salespeople don’t carry all the baggage about why something won’t sell, they can often sell it full price.

 Analyze That with Robert De Niro.
-Foul-mouthed De Niro is trying to sell a car to a married couple in his showroom.
-De Niro is rude which guarantees they won't buy the car.
+Foul-mouthed De Niro tries to sell a car to a married couple in his showroom.
+De Niro is rude, which guarantees they won't buy the car.